IR 373: Investigating a Bot with Velociraptor (50 pts)

 In the results, copy the path to the .etl file, as shown below.

-Wait a minute and add the same collector again.
+Wait a minute and run the same collector again.

 Adjust the parameters as shown below.